oktadev/okta-blog/_source/_posts/2022-03-30-java-regex.md

 </dependency>
 ```

-This library uses a builder pattern to construct regex.
+JavaVerbalExpressions uses a builder pattern to construct regex.
 Below is an example showing how to use it to play with regular expressions.

 ```java
 VerbalExpression testRegex = VerbalExpression.regex()